-The many types of massage techniques offer something for almost anyone.
+The many different types of massage therapy offer something for almost everyone, as the best type of massage depends on individual needs and preferences.
 Enjoy the following articles.

 Ashiatsu Oriental Bar Therapy uses the feet to provide a deep compression massage.

 Bowen Technique is a pain-relief technique that uses gentle rolling movements to stimulate healing.

 Breema Bodywork uses movement sequences that create a rhythm to enhance the flow of energy through the body.

 Chair Massage is done with the receiver seated and usually focuses on relieving tension in the neck, shoulders, back, and arms.

 Cupping Massage uses negative pressure to deeply massage muscles.

 Hot Stone Massage Therapy uses heated stones to combine the benefits of massage and heat.

 Injury Massage discusses how massage therapy can help soft-tissue injuries heal.

 Jin Shin Do is an energy healing technique that combines acupressure techniques and Wilhelm Reich's body armoring theories.

 Lomi Lomi Massage comes from the Native Hawaiian healing tradition.

 Manual Lymph Drainage is a specialized technique used to help reduce swelling.

 Polarity Therapy views